Bachelor of Arts in Political Science Roadmap – Quantitative Reasoning Category I/II and Stretch English

 Consider taking a class combined with a laboratory or a separate lab to fulfill B3 if not already satisfied.

-Upper-division Political Science courses chosen to include at least one course in at least three of these four sub-fields:
+Upper-division Political Science courses selected to include at least one course in three of the four sub-fields:

 PLSI 460 Topics in American Politics (4 units)*

+Select enough to reach 42 units for the major.
 It is recommended that elective units be taken in Political Science.
-However, up to eight upper-division units may be selected from related departments with consent of a major advisor.
+However, up to 4 upper-division units may be selected from closely related departments with the consent of a major advisor.
+Please note that only 3 units of electives can come from lower-division coursework.

 PLSI 100 Understanding Politics (3 units) (D1, SJ)